Hermanya/hermanya.github.io/src/reviews/theming-styled-components-in-2019.md

 `;
 ```

 This is easier to write because it's shorter and the chances are that autocomplete for theme properties is better.
 But then changing this theme in runtime becomes a challenge.
-You can, however, start with this and do a global replace for `theme.` to `props => props.theme.` later 😉
+You can, however, start with this and do a global replace for `theme.` to `props => props.theme.` later 😉 when you actually need a dynamic theme.

 ## Styled System

-[Styled System] solves 2 problems I faced in styled-components.
+[Styled System] solves 3 problems I faced in styled-components.

 1. Writing `${props => props.theme.primary}` all the time is kind of a drag
+2. Lack of conventions around theme object struction (take a look at [System UI])
-2. Exposing styling-related props
+3. Exposing styling-related props

 ```js